awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-task-options.md

 **About the `--service-role-arn` option**
 The role for AWS Systems Manager to assume when running the maintenance window task\.

 Specifying a service role ARN is optional\.
-If you do not specify a service role ARN, Systems Manager creates a service\-linked role or uses your account's service\-linked role\.
+If you don't specify a service role ARN, Systems Manager creates a service\-linked role or uses your account's service\-linked role\.

 The service\-linked role for Systems Manager doesn't provide the permissions needed for all scenarios\.
 For more information, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)